-Before we can introduce a new device or a new use of or a claim for a cleared device in the U.S., we must generally obtain clearance from the FDA, unless an exemption from premarket review or an alternative procedure, such as a de novo risk-based classification or a humanitarian device exemption, applies.
-The FDA clearance and approval processes for medical devices are expensive, uncertain and time-consuming.
+Before we can introduce a new device or a new use of or a claim for an existing device in the U.S., we must generally obtain clearance from the FDA, unless an exemption from premarket review or an alternative procedure, such as a de novo risk-based classification or a humanitarian device exemption, applies.
+The FDA clearance and approval processes for medical devices are expensive, time-consuming and uncertain.

-We may make changes to our cleared products without seeking additional clearances or approvals if we determine such clearances or approvals are not necessary and document the basis for that conclusion.
+We may make changes to our cleared devices without seeking additional clearances or approvals if we determine such clearances or approvals are not necessary and document the basis for that conclusion.
 However, the FDA may disagree with our determination or may require additional information, including clinical data, to be submitted before a determination is made, in which case we may be required to delay the introduction and marketing of our modified products, redesign our products, conduct clinical trials to support any modifications and pay significant regulatory fines or penalties.
 In addition, the FDA may not approve or clear our products for the indications that are necessary or desirable for successful commercialization.

-In particular, we are currently conducting a large, multinational pivotal human clinical trial of the Wrapsody Endoprosthesis.
-A successful outcome of this trial is required to obtain approval from the FDA and some international regulatory agencies.
-However, there is no assurance that we will be able to obtain the necessary regulatory clearances or approvals for the Wrapsody Endoprosthesis or any other products on a timely basis or at all.
 Further, the FDA may change its clearance and approval policies, adopt additional regulations or revise existing regulations, or take other actions which may prevent or delay approval or clearance of our products under development or impact our ability to modify our currently cleared products on a timely basis.
 Delays in receipt of, or failure to obtain, regulatory clearances for any product enhancements or new products we develop would result in delayed or no realization of revenue from such product enhancements or new products and in substantial additional costs, which could decrease our profitability.

-In addition, we are required to continue to comply with applicable FDA and other regulatory requirements once we have obtained clearance or approval for a product.
-We cannot provide assurance that we will successfully maintain the clearances or approvals we have received or may receive in the future.
+In addition, we are required to continue to comply with applicable FDA and other regulatory requirements once we have obtained clearance or approval for a product, including good manufacturing practices, timely adverse event reporting and other post-market requirements.
+We cannot provide assurance that we will comply with all of these requirements or successfully maintain the clearances or approvals we have received or may receive in the future.
 The loss of previously received clearances or approvals, or the failure to comply with existing or future regulatory requirements, could also have a material adverse effect on our business.

-Our products are generally subject to regulatory requirements in foreign countries in which we sell them.
-We have experienced delays and expended significant resources in obtaining those approvals and clearances and we will likely continue to experience delays and uncertainty, and incur significant expenses, in obtaining those approvals or clearances.
+Our products are subject to regulation in foreign countries in which we sell them.
+We have expended significant resources and experienced delays in obtaining foreign approvals and clearances and we will likely continue to incur significant expense, and experience delays and uncertainty, as we seek to obtain further approvals or clearances.

-In order to sell our products in foreign countries, generally we must obtain regulatory approvals and comply with the regulations of those countries.
-These regulations, including the requirements for approvals or clearances and the time required for regulatory review, vary from country-to-country.
+In order to sell our products in foreign countries, generally we must obtain regulatory approvals and comply with applicable regulations of those countries.
+These regulations, including the requirements for approvals or clearances and the time required for regulatory review, vary from country to country.
 See our related discussion under Item 1.
 "Business - Regulation - Regulatory Approvals."

-In general, we intend to obtain MDR approvals for our principal products sold in the EU ahead of expiry dates; however for multiple reasons, including but not limited to changing business strategies, limited labor pool and contract resources, administrative delays, increased costs of obtaining MDR certification, availability of necessary data and notified body capacity, there will be some products that will not be fully compliant at the time of expiry.
-The additional time and resources required to obtain MDR certification has been a significant factor in, and will likely continue to influence, our decisions to discontinue sales and distribution of certain products in the EU.
+In general, we intend to obtain MDR approvals for our principal products sold in the E.U. ahead of expiry dates; however for multiple reasons, including but not limited to changing business strategies, limited labor pool and contract resources, administrative delays, increased costs of obtaining MDR certification, availability of necessary data and notified body capacity, there will be some products that will not be fully compliant at the time of expiry.
+The additional time and resources required to obtain MDR certification has been a significant factor in, and will likely continue to influence, our decisions to discontinue sales and distribution of certain products in the E.U.